 The best breakfast place in Rome used to be the daily market at Campo de’ Fiori.
 Few things beat fresh organic fruit sans pesticides and genetic modification.
-Sadly with the proliferation of large market halls, the smaller vendors have moved or disappeared, and so the market has changed.
-It now functions more as a tourist attraction, with kitsch and trinket stalls instead of fresh food.
-There are a few holdouts thankfully, so you can still get some fruit among the stupid tshirts and tchotchkes.
-It can however double as a place to practice your Italian language skills, but you will likely need to insist as many vendors simply speak to you first in English.
+Sadly with the proliferation of large market halls, some of the smaller vendors have moved or disappeared, and so the market has changed in the last 20 years (what hasn’t really?).
+During certain seasons it can function more as a tourist attraction, with kitsch, tchotchke, and trinket stalls instead of fresh food.
+But if you’re there during the right time, you’ll see the fresh fruit, vegetables, seasonings, cheese, fish, and other vendors who supply weekly patrons with their offerings.
+We suggest you make as much eye contact with vendors as possible and you might even find yourself in a great opportunity to practice your Italian language skills.
+You might need to insist as many vendors simply speak to you first in English.

 Most importantly though, and this goes for most retailers and vendors throughout the city (and country), if you find a stall at the market (or for that matter a restaurant or shop) whose food you enjoy, become a regular customer.
 Vendors (and restaurateurs) appreciate loyalty and patronage.
 They will reward you for your continued contributions, however little, to sustaining their business.
 Not only will this perhaps result in free piece (or bag) of fruit (or other items) every now and then, but could even result in a friendship which is the real point of continued patronage.